Dnb182018/My-library/README.md

 # My-library

 #Overview
 A Java-based microservice designed to handle library's book data and operations.
-This service provides a RESTful API for managing library-related entities such as books catalog, fines, .
+This service provides a RESTful API for managing library-related entities such as books catalog, fines, member and loans .

 #Features
 -RESTful API for library data management